Delta Plus: Everything you need to know about the new coronavirus variant

 A new sub-strain of Delta has been identified and it contains an extra spike mutation that may make it easier for the virus to infect individuals.
 The Delta Plus variant has been found in at least 44 countries and 41 US states, according to outbreak.info, which compiles data from the GISAID COVID tracking initiative.

-The altered variant was confirmed to be in the UK in April 2021, and data reported by Public Health England (PHE) on 24 September 2021 shows that there have been a total of 176 Delta Plus cases so far.
-This is up by 13 cases since the data released on 17 September.
+The altered variant was confirmed to be in the UK in April 2021, and data reported by Public Health England (PHE) on 26 November 2021 shows that there have been a total of 421 Delta Plus cases so far.

 More research is needed before we can say exactly how Delta Plus will impact the UK, but early studies suggest the mutation will not be able to evade the protection offered by vaccines.